kooscode/excellon2gcode/README.md

 ** Download the repo as ZIP.. then follow install instructions below.</br>
 ** This has only been tested on Tormach CNC machines running Path Pilot, but its a canned drill cycle, so it should work fine on other machines.</br>
 ** Spindle speed is fixed at 10k RPM for now, but you can change it in the .js file.. same with a few other presets..</br>
+** Check the EAGLE EXCELLON CAM processor Screenshot for details settings to generate drill file. </br>
 </br>
 <strong>INSTALL INSTRUCTIONS:</strong></br>
 </br>